Last updated: January 22, 2023.

 To help give you more context into the voltage and amperage requirements for 240V electric dryers, here are the power consumption details for some of the most popular dryers.
-Links to The Home Depot are also included in case you’d like more details on each appliance.
+Links to Home Depot and / or Amazon are also included in case you’d like more details on each appliance.

 |Samsung 7.5 cu. ft.
 240-Volt Brushed Black Electric Dryer with Smart Dial and Super Speed Dry, ENERGY STAR||240V||22.5A||https://www.homedepot.com/p/Samsung-7-5-cu-ft-240-Volt-Brushed-Black-Electric-Dryer-with-Smart-Dial-and-Super-Speed-Dry-ENERGY-STAR-DVE50A8600V/316130426|

 |Frigidaire 6.7 cu. ft.
 White Free Standing Electric Dryer||240V||24A||https://www.homedepot.com/p/Frigidaire-6-7-cu-ft-White-Free-Standing-Electric-Dryer-FFRE4120SW/307250096 (check it out on Amazon, here)|

 |GE 6.2 cu. ft.
 240 Volt White Electric Vented Dryer||240V||24A||https://www.homedepot.com/p/GE-6-2-cu-ft-240-Volt-White-Electric-Vented-Dryer-GTX33EASKWW/206824738|